sde1000/quicktill-tillweb/README.md

 Minimal infrastructure needed to bring up a read-only instance of quicktill.tillweb as a uwsgi service.

-Ensure quicktill3, nginx and uwsgi-plugin-python3 are installed.
+Ensure python3-django, nginx, uwsgi-plugin-python3 and quicktill3 are
+installed.

+If tillweb is still using matplotlib to draw pie charts, python3-matplotlib may be required as well.

 To configure, put a random secret in the file "secret_key", the name of the till database in the file "database_name" and the title for the